Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 What should you do if your spouse will hurt your chances for a mortgage?

-If you plan on bringing on a co-borrower who is your spouse, but they have bad credit or a lot of debt, it will hurt your chances of being approved for a loan or you could possibly be faced with higher interest rates.
+If you plan on bringing on a co-borrower who is your spouse but has bad credit or a lot of debt, it will hurt your chances of being approved for a loan, or you could be faced with higher interest rates.

-In that scenario, it is actually possible to go it alone for the mortgage and just put your spouse's name on the deed.
+In that scenario, it is possible to go it alone for the mortgage and just put your spouse's name on the deed.

 Ways You Can Avoid Using a Co-signer or Guarantor